Research

 - MN Zeilinger*, EM Farre*, SR Taylor, SA Kay, and FJ Doyle III.
 A novel computational model of the circadian clock in Arabidopsis that incorporates PRR7 and PRR9.
 Mol.
 Syst.
 Biol.
 2:58, 2006 (* Equal contribution)

-- Olena Marchenko - Olena is augmenting a mathematical model of the circadian clock in the plant Arabidopsis thalian to include a new regulatory loop.
+Olena Marchenko (2009) - Olena augmented a mathematical model of the circadian clock in the plant Arabidopsis thalian to include a new regulatory loop.
 Addition of the new loop should improve the predictive capability of the current models.

-- Katherine Smith - Katherine has shown that realistic phase-only models of the mouse circadian clock can entrain to natural, highly variable light/dark cycles.
+Katherine Smith (2009) - Katherine has shown that realistic phase-only models of the mouse circadian clock can entrain to natural, highly variable light/dark cycles.
+Her work has been published in the Journal of Biological Rhythms.